silphid/jen/README.md

 - Reusable modules
 - Explicitly customizable env var names
 - Force all shell commands to execute in project's root folder (instead of CWD)
+- Set extra variables (not prompted) based on expressions

 ## Out of scope